Urbanista is releasing a completely solar-powered pair of earbuds

-The Swedish audio company Urbanista says it will soon announce the world’s first solar-powered wireless active noise canceling earbuds.
+The Swedish audio company Urbanista says it will soon announce the world’s first solar-powered wireless, active noise-canceling earbuds.

 The company already has a pair of solar-powered over-the-ear headphones, the Urbanista Los Angeles, which Fast Company honored in its 2022 World Changing Ideas list.
-And while solar-powered over-ear headphones are indeed a good idea, solar-powered earbuds may be an even better one: Earbuds are typically used for mobile activities such as running or working out, where accessing electric power sources might be less convenient.
+And while solar-powered over-ear headphones are indeed a good idea, solar-powered earbuds may be an even better one: Earbuds are typically used for mobile activities, such as running or working out, where accessing electric power sources might be less convenient.

 The earphones themselves carry no solar cells; that responsibility falls on the charging case, which continuously recharges from exposure to all forms of outdoor or indoor light, says Giovanni Fili, CEO of Exeger, the Swedish company that supplied the case’s solar cell.
 In effect, there’s likely no need for cords and cables (still, Urbanista did put a USB-C charging port on the case, just in case).
 The companies say the earphones will play music for eight hours after a charge, and that the charging case can provide enough power for 32 hours of play.

-“With climate change we feel like we are contributing in our small way to a better world,” Fili says.
-“Our customers want to help change the world and we are finding ways to help them do that in ways where they don’t have to compromise their lifestyle.”
+“With climate change, we feel like we are contributing in our small way to a better world,” Fili says.
+“Our customers want to help change the world, and we are finding ways to help them do that in ways where they don’t have to compromise their lifestyle.”

 Urbanista’s Phoenix earbuds offer some passive noise cancellation, which results from the silicon tips shutting out outside sound by forming a seal at the opening of the ear canal.
 The active noise cancellation relies on six tiny microphones to analyze ambient noise, and then some audio processing to eliminate even more background noise.
 Reducing ambient noise can drastically improve the audio quality of phone calls and music playback.
-The Phoenix earbuds have a transparency mode that lets some ambient sound enter the ear, allowing the wearer to hear other people’s voices or remain aware of potential threats such as traffic.
-(Fast Company has yet to receive a review unit from Urbanista, so I can’t vouch for the Phoenix’s noise cancellation abilities.)
+The Phoenix earbuds have a transparency mode that lets some ambient sound enter the ear, allowing the wearer to hear other people’s voices or remain aware of potential threats, such as traffic.
+(Fast Company has yet to receive a review unit from Urbanista, so I can’t vouch for the Phoenix’s noise-cancellation abilities.)

-The Phoenix phones have in-ear detection, meaning the buds know when they’re not in your ears and can make sure they don’t accidentally receive any of phone calls or other phone activity.
+The Phoenix phones have in-ear detection, meaning the buds know when they’re not in your ears and can make sure they don’t accidentally receive any phone calls or other phone activity.
 In-ear detection also likely conserves battery charge in the earbuds, as does the automatic power-off feature.

-The earbuds have a multipoint connectivity feature which lets them connect to two audio sources devices.
+The earbuds have a multipoint connectivity feature that lets them connect to two audio-source devices.
 They also offer the ability to control playback by tapping on the outside of the earbuds.

 The Phoenix earphones, which will be released in the fourth quarter, will run at $149, and come in black and rose.